AyrA/shape-finder/README.md

 - `W` Windmill

 The shape declaration starts at the top right piece and goes clockwise.
 It is case insensitive.
+This is basically the standard shape declaration syntax from the game, but simply without color since all nodes are uncolored by default.

-Additionally, you can use a dash (`-`) for positions you don't care about.
+Additionally, the dash (`-`) which normally stands for "empty" can be used for positions you don't care about.
 `W-W-` for example finds any shape that has two windmill pieces in opposite corners.

 ### Search radius